KSP-RO/RP-1/README.md

 Engine Variations: Many engine variations are available and purchased via the Engine GUI.
 In the Tech tree these will appear and may have some variable cost however this cost is not real and purchasing this "Part" will have no cost or impact whether it is purchased when looking in the Engine GUI.

-This top-post is jointly maintained by pjf and NathanKell and many others.
+This top-post is jointly maintained by pjf, NathanKell and many others.

 ---